adaptive-intelligent-robotics/Kheperax/README.md

 - Fully implemented in JAX for hardware acceleration
 - Simulates Khepera-like robots (circular robots with 2 wheels) in 2D mazes
 - Configurable robot sensors (lasers and bumpers)
-- Supports Quality-Diversity optimization scenarios
+- Directly compatible with the [QDax library](https://github.com/adaptive-intelligent-robotics/QDax) for efficient Quality-Diversity optimization
 - Customizable maze layouts and target-based tasks
+- Rendering capabilities for visualizing the environment

+[//]: # (Add images or animations of the environment)

 ## Installation